Skip to content

 MDR transforms cybersecurity from a staffing problem into a service relationship.
 You gain access to an entire team of specialists with collective experience analyzing threats across hundreds of client environments, threat intelligence from global sources, and mature incident response procedures refined through thousands of investigations.

-• Incident Response: Active threat containment, eradication, and remediation when compromises are confirmed, following documented incident response procedures
+Active threat containment, eradication, and remediation when compromises are confirmed, following documented NIST SP 800-61 incident response procedures

-• Reporting: Regular security posture reports documenting detected threats, response actions, and security metrics, plus incident documentation for compliance with regulations like the FTC Safeguards Rule and HIPAA
+Regular security posture reports documenting detected threats, response actions, and compliance metrics, plus direct escalation support during major incidents

 Leading MDR providers include specialized security vendors like Arctic Wolf, Huntress, Rapid7, and Red Canary, as well as offerings from traditional security companies.
 Service pricing typically ranges from $25-75 per endpoint monthly, representing significantly higher per-device costs than EDR software licensing but including all operational labor that would otherwise require internal security staff.